petedejoy/documentation/v2/clickstream/destinations/woopra.md

 title: Woopra
 sidebar: platform_sidebar
 ---
-Astronomer Clickstream makes it easy to send your data to *Woopra*.
-Follow the steps below to route your data through our platform and push it to *Woopra* in the appropriate format.
+Astronomer Clickstream makes it easy to send your data to Woopra.
+Once you follow the steps below, your data will be routed through our platform and pushed to Woopra in the appropriate format.

+## What is Woopra?

+Woopra is a real-time customer analytics platform that tracks your customers' web and mobile activity,forms, emails, and support tickets.
+The platform allows you to build audience profiles and automatically sync that data to your system as customer behavior changes in real-time.
+Plus, Woopra can seamlessly integrate with third-party apps - automating prioritization based on support requests as well as targeted, custom content.

+## Why send data to Woopra using Astronomer Clickstream

+Astronomer's integration can collect and transform data you receive from Woopra directly from your existing mobile and server-side integrations on Astronomer Clickstream.
+That way, there's no need to include any Woopra SDK's in any of your applications.

+Combining Woopra's data with the data you receive from other third-party tools on Astronomer Clickstream will empower your team to better understand customer behavior and more effectively target content.

 ## Getting Started with Woopra and Astronomer Clickstream